yuansfer/yuansfer-mobile-sdk-ios/README.md

 </div>

 ### Apple Pay
-- In order to use Apple Pay on a real device, you must configure an Apple Pay Merchant ID and an Apple Pay payment processing certificate in Apple's Developer Center, [Offical guide](https://developer.paypal.com/braintree/docs/guides/apple-pay/configuration/ios/v5).
+- In order to use Apple Pay on a real device, you must configure an Apple Pay Merchant ID and an Apple Pay payment processing certificate in Apple's Developer Center, [offical guide](https://developer.paypal.com/braintree/docs/guides/apple-pay/configuration/ios/v5).
 - In Xcode, enable Apple Pay under Capabilities in your Project Settings.
 Then enable both Apple Pay Merchant IDs.
 It is important that you compile your app with a provisioning profile for the Apple development team with an Apple Pay Merchant ID.
 Apple Pay does not support enterprise provisioning.
 <div align=center>
 <img src="config07.png" />